TubercularOx/darkhaunter/fineline.md

 - Teleportation effects in D&D do not typically function this way, making the spell feel strange and mysterious when it is finally used.

-- The Monster in the Dark gambles everything—casting *Escape* under Xykon's watchful eye could have meant  death.  *Call of Cthulhu* magic is always a last resort.
+- The Monster in the Dark gambles everything—casting *Escape* under Xykon's watchful eye could have meant  death.  *Call of Cthulhu* magic is never safe and always a last resort.

 ### Foreshadowing and Reinforcement